-ISLAMABAD – Prime Minister Muhammad Nawaz Sharif will leave for Saudi Arabia on the invitation of King Suleman bin Abdul Aziz on tomorrow (Saturday).
+ISLAMABAD – Prime Minister Muhammad Nawaz Sharif would head to Saudi Arabia on Sunday to attend the US- Arab, Islamic summit, at the invitation of King Suleman bin Abdul Aziz.

-He will hold meetings in Saudi Arabia apart from attending Islamic Conference.
-US President Donald Trump will also address the conference.
+The premier will hold meetings in Saudi Arabia.
+US President Donald Trump will also arrive in Riyadh today to address the conference.
 The premier will also pay a visit at Roza – e- Rasool (SAW) in Madina.

 The premier arrived back in Pakistan on Thursday after the conclusion of his week-long visit to China and Hong Kong.